What is ITM?

 We will ensure that our members are actively involved in and lead our work

 We will produce evidence based solutions to address the issues affecting Traveller’s lives to positively impact on polices and laws that affect Travellers, especially in the National Traveller Roma Inclusion Strategy

 We will develop innovative models to meet Travellers’ needs to achieve equality in Irish Society and support existing models to be mainstreamed

 We will sustain, grow and build a dynamic organisation to carry out all aspects of the Strategic Plan

-- Ensuring the active participation of Travellers in all aspects of the work of ITM: locally, regionally, nationally and internationally (should we include a Traveller led reference as an ideal and guiding principle – it is our USP)
+- Ensuring the active participation of Travellers in all aspects of the work of ITM: locally, regionally, nationally and internationally building a Traveller-led Movement

 - Challenging structural and individual anti-Traveller racism

 - Commitment to develop new innovative models to achieve change for Travellers

 - The promotion of equality within the community by recognising and celebrating existing Traveller diversity by a commitment to creating specific spaces to meet the needs of LGBT Travellers, women, men, young, old traditional and non-traditional Traveller lifestyles